1 Importance Of Not Overlooking Sustainability

 The lesson here is that when making and evaluating business deals, it would be prudent to consider the counter party risks.
 In other words, considering the risk that other party you are making the deal with would not be in business, or would not be in a position to fulfil the terms of the agreement with you.

-A great deal on paper isn’t worth much, unless the terms of the deal is fulfilled.
+A great deal on paper isn’t worth much, unless the terms of the deal are fulfilled.

 # 3 Evolving Concept Of What Winning Looks Like